Minneapolis Bouldering Project (Our Visit)

 Youth room

 The youth room is not as intense as the adult space.
 The colors are more for aesthetic appeal and do not coordinate with the legend.
 They have a slide and high climbs and low climbs and climbs under and climbs over.
-The nice part of this space is that parents just need to be in the area.
+The nice part of this space is that the parent or legal guardian just need to be in the area.

 Adult space

 The adult space is huge.
 Most of the 20,108 square feet of climbing terrain is for the adults.
-I say adults but really it is for everyone, but parents MUST be more diligent with these boulders.
-And you will get a great core workout anticipating your children’s climbs.
+I say adults, but really it is for people of all ages.
+However, caregivers MUST be more diligent and maintain direct supervision with these boulders.
+And, as their spotter, you will get a great core workout anticipating your children’s climbs.

 MBP has thought of everything for your individual trip.
 They have day passes and different levels of memberships.
-Not only have they thought of everything, but also they are open to your feedback.
+Not only have they thought of everything, but also they are open to feedback from guests.

 Here are some benefits that I love about Minneapolis Bouldering Project.

-Tiring experience, Solution: Day passes good for the entire day.
-Includes the use of the entire facility and access to all classes
+- Tiring experience, Solution: Day passes good for open hours during the entire day.
+Includes the use of the entire facility and access to all classes.
+Take a break in the social gathering areas to have a snack and a sip from your water bottles.

-Minneapolis Bouldering Project offers memberships–annual and monthly–but to check it out, I would suggest a day pass or a punch card.
+Minneapolis Bouldering Project offers membership cards–annual and monthly–but to check it out, I would suggest a day pass or a punch card.
+If your family is interested in using bouldering as a regular fitness program, then the membership may come be useful.

 Day Passes